lsteidl/WiscShell/README.md

 # WiscShell
 Unix Shell Created as a class project for Operating Systems course.
-LinkedList implemented to maintain command history.
+LinkedList implemented to maintain command history. implementation of exit, cd, history, and path as built-in commands implementation of redirection (send the output of a program to a file rather than to the screen) and piping (sending the output of one command onto a second command in a single line of input).

 ## Overview